indexmod/indexmod-old/markovich-studio.md

 venue: BP “Kozhevniki”, “Аuditoriya” show room
 founder: Anna Markovich
 origin: a Russian
-profession: brand of women's clothing with urban rhythm and mythology of romance, the Grand Prix of the contest “Fashionable Start Up” 2015
+profession: brand of women's clothing with urban rhythm and mythology of romance, vinner of the the Grand Prix of the contest “Fashionable Start Up” in 2015
 photo: Item from lookbook of the Markovich Studio.
 Spring / Summer 2018
 photographer: Markovich studio
 source: Instagram